mward19/3deo-internship-presentation/main.typ

 - Test on more scans

-- Use to create an improved reflectivity estimate
+- Implement reflectivity estimate normalized by spot illumination model

 == References